-Patrick Gray & Justin Skeesuck
+Patrick Gray and Justin Skeesuck

 I’ll Push You chronicles a friendship unlike any other.
 Filled with beautifully honest stories composed with equal parts humor and pain, I’ll Push You is an unapologetic exploration of friendship, faith and love.
 Writers, Patrick Gray and Justin Skeesuck, take the reader on two incredible journeys, one being their epic 500-mile wheelchair trek across Northern Spain on the ancient trail known as El Camino de Santiago, the other, the story that is their lifelong friendship.